lmcprogram/csc412-devenv/docker/README.md

 Disadvantages of Docker:

 * Docker does not offer a graphical environment.
-You will need to run all CS 300 programs exclusively in the terminal.
+You will need to run all CSC412 programs exclusively in the terminal.
 * Docker technology is less user-friendly than virtual machines.
 You’ll have to type weird commands.
 * You won’t get the fun, different feeling of a graphical Linux desktop, like the one you see in lectures..

-## Creating the CS 300 Docker container
+## Creating the CSC412 Docker container

 1. Download and install [Docker][].